rishabdesai/MySQL_assignment/assignments/Lateral_Derived_Table.md

 ----

-#### Q) For each salesperson display name, max order and customer number with max order.
+#### Q2) For each salesperson display name, max order and customer number with max order.

 ```SQL
 use sales;